ietf-wg-cellar/matroska-specification/iana.md

-To register a new Compression Algorithm in this registry, one needs a Compression Algorithm value, a description, a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Compression Algorithm.
+To register a new Compression Algorithm in this registry, one needs a Compression Algorithm value, a description, a Change Controller (IETF or email of registrant), and a Reference to a document describing the Compression Algorithm.

 The Compression Algorithms are to be allocated according to the "Specification Required" policy [@!RFC8126].